ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ### Checking the log file

-The SLURM submission script containas a line `#SBATCH --output Samrtdenovo_%j.out`.
-Thus the output for this job with be in the file `Samrtdenovo_<jobid>.log`.
+The SLURM submission script contains a line `#SBATCH --output Samrtdenovo_%j.out`.
+Thus, the output for this job with be in the file `Samrtdenovo_<jobid>.log`.

-The job might takes about a day, so we **will not** have the output by the end of today.
+The job might take about a day, so we **will not** have the output by the end of today.
 Let's copy the log file from `/blue/general_workshop/share/Suwanee2/Smartdenovo` directory.

 ~~~
 $ cp /blue/general_workshop/share/Suwannee/Smartdenovo/SuwSmartdenovo_58583802.out ./SuwSmartdenovo_58583802.out